WebisD/Advance-network-topics/Semana 3 - Cache and Cookies/README.md

 4. TCP Protocols

-        It was necessary 4 TCP segments to receive the HTML page response
+        It was necessary 4 reassembled TCP segments to send the HTML page

    ![ex3-4](Images/ex3,4.png)